-- 2.3.1 Fire detection, gas detection and protection systems installed, in accordance to the approved QP plan, shall be maintained and regularly checked for serviceability. - 2.3.2 The fire protection systems shall have audible alarm bells or similar facilities to warn the occupants of the building in case of fire. - 2.3.3 Fire alarm signal connection shall be made between the fire protection systems and the AES fire station and SCDF approved DECAM monitoring company. - 2.3.4 The fire protection systems should be extended to new areas arising from building extension or floor alterations. - 2.3.5 Fire hosereels should be able to provide full coverage over the whole of the floor area where they are installed and take into consideration the physical layout of the area covered. - 2.3.6 Fire hosereels & extinguishers shall always be free of obstructions.
+- 2.3.1 All fire detection, gas detection and protection systems shall be installed, in accordance to the approved QP submission plan to SCDF.
+All system shall be maintained, serviced and inspected in accordance to the latest SS/CP and relevant standards accepted by SCDF. - 2.3.2 The fire protection systems shall have audible alarm bells or similar facilities to warn the occupants of the building in case of fire. - 2.3.3 Fire alarm signal connection shall be made between the fire protection systems and the AES fire station and SCDF approved DECAM monitoring company. - 2.3.4 The fire protection systems should be extended to new areas arising from building extension or floor alterations. - 2.3.5 Fire hose reels should be able to provide full coverage over the whole of the floor area where they are installed and take into consideration the physical layout of the area covered. - 2.3.6 Fire hose reels & extinguishers shall be free of obstructions.